JesusFVv/dst_airlines_de/README.md

 ![image](https://github.com/user-attachments/assets/bef7c63c-ce09-418f-be11-dfa081d6a92e)

+The users and pass needed to connect to the applications are described in the file *~/etc/services_credentials.md*.

 ## Deploy the project

 The steps and settings needed to deploy the project in a new environment are detailed below: